wanghaisheng/responsive-landing-page-starter/content/blog/en/building-interactive-delivery-notifications-system-using-expressjs-dr.md

 ## Next steps

-The [Nexmo SMS API](https://www.nexmo.com/products/sms/) has a lot [more options](https://docs.nexmo.com/messaging/sms-api/api-reference#request) than I showed here including Flash Messages, vCard, vCal, and much more.
-Personally I really like how easy the [`nexmo-cli`](https://github.com/nexmo/nexmo-cli) make it to buy phone numbers and tie them to an endpoint.
+The [Vonage SMS API](https://www.vonage.com/communications-apis/sms/) has a lot [more options](https://developer.nexmo.com/api/sms?theme=dark#request) than I showed here including Flash Messages, vCard, vCal, and much more.
+Personally I really like how easy the [`Vonage CLI`](https://developer.vonage.com/application/vonage-cli) make it to buy phone numbers and tie them to an endpoint.

 I'd love to know what you'd add next?
 Please drop me a tweet (I'm [@cbetta](https://twitter.com/cbetta)) with your thoughts and ideas.